‘To make is to challenge…by practising things, practising life, practising creation.‘ Theaster Gates

 +

 As UAL’s Honorary Doctor Theaster Gates exemplifies how socially-engaged art can work for the benefit of the underrepresented in our societies, the EPRG is fully engaged in socially conscious pedagogical work.
 Its work will be driven by research into ways of creating even better education for all our learners, staff and students alike.
 As Gates says in his 2018 UAL Doctoral acceptance speech, ‘…we are attempting to constitute a way of understanding a world of nothing and turning it into something’.
-Over the last two years, the EPRG has been doing exactly this through a series of collaborative and experimental events that model what is possible within all our limits of time and space.
+Over the last four years, the EPRG has been doing exactly this through a series of collaborative and experimental events that model what is possible within all our limits of time and space.
 The EPRG spends its time between the research and creation of pedagogical ideas and the discussion and implementation of new pedagogical practices.
 This will include:

 • Advancing practice-led research into learning practices in art & design within the educational/ pedagogical context of UAL and the wider social and cultural contexts